robbtraister/fusion/documentation/recipes/using-graphql-schema.md

 Obviously the schema you define is entirely dependent upon the result you're expecting from your content source, so you'll need to craft schemas ([schemata?](https://english.stackexchange.com/questions/77764/plural-form-of-schema)) on a case-by-case basis.
 However, if you have multiple content sources that produce similar or identical data shapes (e.g. multiple content sources calling Arc's Content API and returning [ANS](TODO: add link) documents), there's no reason you can't reuse the same schema for multiple content sources.

-Now that we have our schema defined, we can use it to fetch and query data!
+Now that we have our schema defined, we just need to set the environment variables used in our content source before we can fetch data.

 **Next: [Using Environment Variables and "Secrets"](./using-environment-secrets.md)**